Financial support for employers of Australian Apprentices

 How to claim these incentives?

 You will need access to the ADMS Portal as claims are now online.
-Click here to access the recording on “how to claim your wage subsidy through the new ADMS System”.
+Click here to access the recording on ‘Accessing the ADMS Portal to Claim Your Incentives’.
 This recording will help guide you, step by step through the process.
-Please use passcode MasNat01!
-Claims must be submitted within 12 months of the effect date.
+If need further assistance, please do not hesitate to contact us on 1300 627 628 or via email; [email protected].

 Ready to get started?